-I was injured in a wreck that was caused by another driver’s tire blowing out.
+I suffered an injury in a wreck caused by another driver’s tire blowing out.
 Who should I file a claim with?

-In Florida, all vehicle owners are required to purchase a personal injury protection (PIP) insurance policy before registering their vehicles.
+In no-fault states, all vehicle owners have to purchase personal injury protection (PIP) insurance policy before registering their vehicles.
 This policy is generally the first resource for compensation to cover medical expenses and lost wages due to missing work because of your injury, regardless of who was liable for the accident.
 Once you have exhausted the limits of that policy or if your injuries are deemed serious, you may file a third-party insurance claim or a personal injury lawsuit against the at-fault party’s insurance provider.
-A serious injury in Florida is defined as one that:

 - Causes significant and permanent loss of an important bodily function

 - Causes permanent injury within a reasonable degree of medical probability

 What expenses can I obtain compensation for after an accident caused by a tire blowing out?

 Your PIP policy covers a portion of your medical expenses for treatment deemed medically necessary to treat your injuries.
 It also covers a portion of your missed wages.
 If someone died, your policy will compensate your loved ones for funeral and burial expenses.

 If you file a personal injury lawsuit, some of the damages for which you can receive compensation include: